dfinity/sdk/README.md

 #### Install Rust

-To compile and deploy projects, `dfx` uses Rust on the backend.
-You will need to install Rust in your environment with the command:
+To develop Rust projects, you will need to install Rust in your environment with the command:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh